 In the broad, automated approaches to healthcare processes act in a similar way to automation in any other industry setting.
 Automation reduces manual steps, wastage, and errors.
 In an era where there is unprecedented pressure on healthcare systems around the globe, automation is set to provide marked relief – throughout 2021.

 While innovations within the telehealth market have been expedited by COVID-19, it’s a trend that’s set to stay.
-Beyond the pandemic, telehealth technologies can bring healthcare services to those in remote locations, or those who are cut-off from accessing medical services for other reasons, such as mobility issues.
+Beyond the pandemic, telehealth software can bring healthcare services to those in remote locations, or those who are cut-off from accessing medical services for other reasons, such as mobility issues.

 Successful telemedicine delivery is multifaceted, encompassing various different technological solutions including: